-One of the most pressing concerns when someone dies is figuring out what to do with the the body or remains and making the necessary arrangements for the body or remains.
+One of the most pressing concerns, when someone dies, is figuring out what to do with the body or remains and making the necessary arrangements for the body or remains.

 Human remains can be donated, buried, entombed, or cremated.
 Thus, one must determine whether the decedent is an organ or tissue donor, whether the decent left burial instructions and how to make these arrangements, and how to deal with funeral homes and other businesses and service providers.